GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     document.
 Again, ghostscript (and all converters relying on that engine) will not do so by default.

-Using :doc:`ps2raster`
+Using :doc:`psconvert`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The remedy to all the problems mentioned in the previous section is
 readily available to you in the form of the GMT utility
-:doc:`ps2raster`.
+:doc:`psconvert`.
 It is designed to provide
 the best quality PDF and raster files using ghostscript as a
 rendering engine.
-The program :doc:`ps2raster` avoids anti-aliasing and
+The program :doc:`psconvert` avoids anti-aliasing and
 lossy compression techniques that are default to ghostscript and
 includes the fonts into the resulting PDF file to ensure portability.
 By
 default the fonts are rendered at 720 dots-per-inch in a PDF file and